 Teresa Porter has been employed by Rainbow of Challenges since September 1987 and has worked in many different positions during her tenure.
 Teresa feels that each position change has given her a broad understanding of the organization and enabled her to learn all aspects of the organization’s administration in relation to the services/supports available to individuals with disabilities.
 Teresa started with the organization as a direct support worker in the public school classroom in 1987.
 A year later she accepted a clerical position for direct services.
 In 2001, she transferred to the position of Administrative Assistant eventually being promoted to Executive Assistant to the Executive Director as her duties and responsibilities increased.
 Teresa's involvement in all administrative and support services has given her the opportunity to understand the operational functions of the organization.
 In 2007, she transferred to the finance department as the Accountant.
 Since that time she has been promoted to Chief Financial Officer and is responsible for the organization's financial activities including payroll and HUD.
 In 2009, Teresa graduated with honors from the University of Phoenix with a Bachelor of Science degree in Business/Accounting.
 This degree, along with her experience and training, has been valuable to ensure that all Rainbow of Challenges’ financial activities are conducted in the best interest for the organization in both an ethical and efficient manner.
 Teresa considers her role as the mother of a child with severe disabilities to be her most valuable experience with ROC and life in general.
 This experience has given her a better appreciation for providing quality services and supports to individuals with disabilities and their families.
 This experience has also created a strong bond with her family.
 She has been married to her husband, Bruce, for 34 years.
 In addition to their special child (now deceased), they have two other children; Chris and Aimee.
 Teresa is actively involved with her church where she serves as pastor's wife, pianist, church clerk/treasurer.
 She has served on various state boards as well local community activities.

-Karri Whitten is the Community Services Director.
+Karri Whitten is the Children Services Vice President.
 She began as the Qualified Developmental Disability Professional (QDDP) for ROC’s Intermediate Care Facility for the Developmentally Disabled (ICF/MRDD) in 1998.
 Prior to joining ROC, Karri served as a Program Coordinator for the Arkadelphia Human Development Center and as a Certified Recreational Therapist for an extensive variety of programs that served children, adults, and the elderly with psychiatric, developmental, and intellectual disabilities.
 She is a proud graduate of Henderson State University where she obtained a Bachelor of Science degree in Recreational Therapy and a Master of Science degree in Community Counseling.
 Karri’s role as the daughter of a person with severe disabilities is considered her most most valuable experience/educational tool in her mission to do “Whatever it Takes” to provide the the best possible services for her ROC family.
-Karri has been married to Donnie Whitten for 20 years and is the mother of three “beautiful, highly spirited, and exceptionally brilliant boys”; Staton , Donovan, and Walker.
+Karri is the mother of three “beautiful, highly spirited, and exceptionally brilliant boys”; Staton , Donovan, and Walker.

 Brenda Brantley was “born and raised” in Hope, Arkansas and has lived in this area her entire life.
 She graduated from Hope High School and later in life, attended SAU in Magnolia, where she earned her BSW (Bachelor of Social Work) Degree.
 Brenda and her husband, David, currently reside in Bodcaw.
 Her employment with Rainbow of Challenges began in September 2000, when she was hired as Children’s Case Manager.
 At that time, she didn’t realize how much she would come to love, respect and admire the ROC family.
 Brenda believes that the teams’ commitment, dedication and teamwork make this an awesome place to work.
 She feels the individuals we serve are amazing and unique individuals, who make this job even more rewarding

-Jennifer Block, Children Services Director began her ROC career in February 2011 as Assistant Director.
+Jennifer Block, Vice President of Innovation and Development began her ROC career in February 2011 as Assistant Director of Children Services.
 She is a graduate of Southwestern Assemblies of God University in Waxahachie, TX with a Bachelor of Arts degree in Professional Studies.
-Jennifer is the wife of Michael Block, Maintenance Supervisor with Georgia Pacific and stepmother to William Block, sophomore at University of Central Arkansas with a major in Economics.
-“Serving the children of Making Rainbows is not only a job for me, but a calling to ensure that our kids get the services they need to be ready for life.”
+Jennifer is the wife of Jeremy Block, Maintenance Manager with Georgia Pacific Gurdon Lumber.
+“Serving the individuals and children of ROC is not only a job for me, but a calling to ensure that our services are provided today and into the future.”

 Corporate Compliance Officer